Vegetarian's Japan Guide

 Amanohashidate (天橋立), one of the Three Views of Japan (日本三景, Nihon Sankei), is one of the celebrated scenic sites in Japan that most Japanese have on their bucket list to visit.
 The place is just stunning throughout the year.
 There are cherry blossoms in spring and maple leaves in autumn, and the area is even more beautiful in winter when the sandbar and the surrounding area are covered in white snow!

 The 3.6 km sandbar with 5,000 pine trees growing on top is what makes Amanohashidate so famous.
 When you view it from the observation decks on top of the hill, Amanohashidate looks like a flying dragon and a Bridge to Heaven when seen upside down.
-Other ways to explore the charm of Amanohashidate can be from cycling on top of that dragon or taking a boat ride to see it from various angles.
+Other ways to explore the charm of Amanohashidate can be cycling on top of that dragon or taking a boat ride to see it from various angles.

 Tips: